Tampa Bay Rays vs New York Yankees - July 18, 2019 Recap

 NEW YORK (AP) The Savages of The Stadium.
 That's what the New York Yankees are in the mind of manager of Aaron Boone.

-Boone got fired up at rookie umpire Brennan Miller in a profane second-inning rant , and New York awoke from a sleepy start to rally past the Tampa Bay Rays 6-2 in a doubleheader opener Thursday that reopened a seven-game AL East lead.
+Boone got fired up at rookie umpire Brennan Miller in a profane second-inning rant, and New York awoke from a sleepy start to rally past the Tampa Bay Rays 6-2 in the opener of a doubleheader sweep Thursday.

+New York rallied to win the second game 5-1 and reopen an eight-game AL East lead over the second-place Rays.
+Luke Voit tied the score in the fifth with his first home run since June 14, and catcher Mike Zunino caused Charlie Morton to balk home the tiebreaking run in a four-run sixth that included Didi Gregorius' two-run single.
+The Yankees won three straight after wasting a ninth-inning lead in the series opener and improved to 34-11 against the AL East, including 12-5 against Tampa Bay.

-After Domingo German gave up homers to his first two batters, Gio Urshela hit a tying home run in the second off Yonny Chirinos.
+After Domingo German gave up homers to the first two batters of the doubleheader, Gio Urshela hit a tying home run in the second off Yonny Chirinos.
 And then Boone indelibly imprinted his temper on the Yankees season.

 Brett Gardner took a 1-2 splitter on or off the inside of the plate for strike three, returned to the dugout, slammed his bat into the helmet cubbyholes nine times and then eight times into the dugout roof.
 Microphones caught Boone yelling that the pitch was outside to Miller, a Triple-A International League crew chief who made his big league debut April 20 as a call-up umpire.